flareshmoney/flareshUI/README.md

 - Fixed chat colliding with the Engineer's building status
 - Removed my no smoke script
+- Added a screenshots folder, will change placement of screenshots in the future.

 # Changle log, Yahud-5MD to flareshui-V1.0a